-Explore the value of objects lost and recovered, above and below the water line, at We Make the Treasure, the second installment in our Over the Water series of large-scale commissioned artworks.
-By traversing layers of present-day experience and forgotten history, we invite you to investigate the visible and invisible forces that make something a treasure.
+At We Make the Treasure, the second installment in our Over the Water series of large-scale commissioned artworks, visitors were invited to explore the value of objects lost and recovered, above and below the water line.
+By traversing layers of present-day experience and forgotten history, users were able to investigate the visible and invisible forces that make something a treasure.

 Ephemeral, pulsing lines of air bubbles broke the surface of the water between Piers 15 and 17, suggesting the ghostly outline of the Beeswing, a schooner that sank on February 17, 1863, as it returned to San Francisco from Monterey.
 Near the bubbling wreck sat a rowboat loaded with mysterious cargo.
 Visitors were invited to interact with the imagined treasure of the Beeswing by using a crane to find and exchange a haul comprised of coin-sized objects of indeterminate value.